 Patricia was AVP Environment, TELUS, where in addition to responsibility for environmental performance, she was the Project Manager for TELUS’ Corporate Social Responsibility Report.
 Prior to TELUS, she served for nine years as an alderman for the City of Edmonton.
 She was elected president of the Alberta Urban Municipalities Association (AUMA) and served on the board of the Federation of Canadian Municipalities (FCM)

-Patricia currently serves on the boards for the Centre for Family Literacy, the Law Enforcement Review Board, and Success by Six Council of Partners.
-She has served on the boards of Alberta Blue Cross, Chair of Tree Canada, President of the University Women’s Club, Roots of Empathy, and on numerous boards in her role as an alderman.
+Patricia currently serves on the boards of Homeward Trust (Chair), the Alberta Municipal Government Board (MGB).
+She has served on the boards of the Law Enforcement Review Board (LERB), the Centre for Family Literacy, Alberta Blue Cross, Tree Canada, Roots of Empathy, and on numerous boards while an alderman.

 Patricia holds a Bachelor of Education degree from the University of Saskatchewan and has an ICD.D designation from the Haskayne Business School, University of Calgary.